Carolista/java-lecture-examples/README.md

 ## JAVA LECTURE EXAMPLES

+> IMPORTANT: When you fork, un-check the "main only" box to ensure you have a copy of the `solution` branch as well

+---
 If I make updates to the original repo and you've forked and cloned it previously, take the following steps to update your local copy with my changes:

 ```